DamienIrving/2019-06-10-amos/index.md

 <h2 id="syllabus">Syllabus</h2>

 <p>
-The complete lessons notes can be found at <a href="https://carpentrieslab.github.io/python-aos-lesson/">https://carpentrieslab.github.io/python-aos-lesson/</a>.
+The complete lesson notes can be found at <a href="https://carpentrieslab.github.io/python-aos-lesson/">https://carpentrieslab.github.io/python-aos-lesson/</a>.
 </p>

 <hr/>